roshanreddy1108/NetSage-Anomaly-Detection/README.md

 # AI-Powered Network Anomaly Detection Lab

-This project is my take on how FAANG and Fortune 500 companies could build an AI-powered monitoring system for large-scale networks.
-It’s not just a lab — I designed it to look and feel like a production setup, with streaming pipelines, ML-driven detection, and live dashboards.
+This project is my take on how FAANG and Fortune 500 companies could build an AI powered monitoring system for large-scale networks.
+It’s not just a lab.
+I designed it to look and feel like a production setup, with streaming pipelines, ML driven detection, and live dashboards.

 ---